70 new trains for the ScotRail franchise

 - 46 three-car and 24 four-car Class 385 EMU trains are being procured to operate along the Edinburgh-Glasgow and Stirling – Alloa –Dunblane lines

-- The first trains will go into service in 2018
+- The first trains went into service in July 2018

-- The contract also comprises a 10-year maintenance deal, with plans currently in place to stable and service the trains at depots in Edinburgh
+- The contract also comprises a 10-year maintenance deal at Craigentinny depot.

 - Hitachi has invested £82 million in a state-of-the-art manufacturing facility in Newton Aycliffe, representing the corner-stone in Hitachi’s commitment to the future of the UK rail industry